This post is all about how to increase your dog’s impulse control. Or, self-control.

 Maybe it’s something as simple as asking them to stay and then dropping treats on the ground as a distraction.
 Maybe it’s asking them to lie down before heading out for a walk.

-Maybe we ask them to lie down and stay for a full minute before they eat rather than 3 seconds.
+Or maybe we ask them to lie down and stay for a full minute before they eat rather than 3 seconds.